 Officer Atkinson was following a suspicious vehicle with three male occupants in the area of 30th Avenue and Catalina.
 The driver lured Officer Atkinson into an industrial area where he was ambushed by gunfire and killed instantly.
 Officer Atkinson was a five-year veteran of the Phoenix Police Department.
 He was survived by his wife, and 7-month-old son.

 Officer Goelet Beuf #6896

 Officer Beuf contacted two suspicious persons in the area of 23rd Avenue and Lone Cactus.
 One suspect, in possession of drugs and wanted on fugitive warrants, ran and was chased by the officer.
 A struggle ensued, both the suspect and Officer Beuf fell into the roadway and were struck by a semi truck.
 Officer Beuf was killed instantly; the suspect survived the accident.
 Officer Beuf joined the Phoenix Police Department on June 1, 1998.
-Officer Beuf was survived by his wife and four children ages seven months, three, five and seven years.
+Officer Beuf was survived by his wife and four children ages seven months, three, five and seve

 Officer Beryl 'Wayne' Scott #5580